-2. Waiver for Performance of Work in the United States (Foreign Work Waiver)
+2. Performance of Work in the United States (Foreign Work Waiver Request)

-As set forth in Section IV.K.iii., all work funded under this FOA must be performed in the United States.
+As set forth in Section IV.J.iii., all work funded under this FOA must be performed in the United States.
 To seek a waiver of the Performance of Work in the United States requirement, the applicant must submit an explicit waiver request in the Full Application.
 A separate waiver request must be submitted for each entity proposing performance of work outside of the United States.

-Overall, a waiver request must demonstrate to the satisfaction of DOE that it would further the purposes of this FOA and is otherwise in the economic interests of the United States to perform work outside of the United States.
-A request for a foreign work waiver must include the following:
+Overall, a waiver request must demonstrate to the satisfaction of DOE that it would further the purposes of this FOA and is otherwise in the economic interests of the